 This laboratory course blends between advanced organic chemistry topics and application of physical chemistry concepts.
 Synthesis of different organic compounds using known mechanistic pathways, like Cannizaro reaction, will be sudied.
-Additionally, key physical chemistry phenomena, with focus on kinetic studies of
+Additionally, key physical chemistry phenomena, with focus on kinetic studies of reactions like oxidation and saponification, will also be covered.

-Pre-requisite: CHEM 245, 262
+Pre-requisite: CHEM 245, 262.